- New research shows that positive mental well-being may help protect brain health as we age.

 - The findings strongly linked having purpose and meaning in life with a reduced risk for mild cognitive impairment and dementia.

 - Meaningful activities that engage the mind, body, and spirit may help prevent Alzheimer’s disease and other dementias.

-The meaning of life might just be about finding meaning in life itself.
+New research suggests that the meaning of life might just be about finding meaning in life itself.

 According to the